AMWA-TV/bcp-008-02/docs/Overview.md

 #### Synchronization source change

-When devices intend to use external synchronization they MUST publish the synchronization source id currently being used in the `synchronizationSourceId` property and update the `externalSynchronizationStatus` property whenever it changes, using `null` if a synchronization source cannot be discovered.
+When devices intend to use external synchronization they MUST publish the synchronization source id currently being used in the `synchronizationSourceId` property and update the `externalSynchronizationStatus` property whenever it changes, setting the `synchronizationSourceId` to `null` if a synchronization source cannot be discovered.
 Devices which are not intending to use external synchronization MUST populate this property with `internal` or their own id if they themselves are the synchronization source (e.g. the device is a grandmaster).

-When devices suffer a synchronization source change the `externalSynchronizationStatus` property MUST temporarily transition to a `PartiallyUnhealthy` state.
+When devices observe a synchronization source change the `externalSynchronizationStatus` property MUST temporarily transition to a `PartiallyUnhealthy` state.
 It can then return to a different state if the operating conditions match it more closely (returning to a healthier state MUST respect the requirements in the [status reporting delay section](#sender-status-reporting-delay)).

-When devices do not use external synchronization they MUST implement the synchronizationSourceId property and set its value to `internal`.

 ### Sender essence validation